-How gaslighting manifests?
+How does gaslighting manifest?

-Gaslighting can present itself in different degrees.
+Stages of gaslighting can present themself in different degrees.

 In other times at its worst display, gaslighting institutes a type of mind-control couples with severe psychological abuse.

 1. Lies and exaggerations

 2. Gaslighter escalates disputes when challenged

-Whenever a gaslighter is called on their lies, they employ typical tactics of defense and escalates the argument by doubling and tripling down on their attacks, fiercely refuting any substantive evidence brought forth with blame and denial.
+Whenever a gaslighter is called on their lies, they employ typical tactics of defense and escalate the argument by doubling and tripling down on their attacks, fiercely refuting any substantive evidence brought forth with blame and denial.

 In other words, they will deny any wrongdoing even in the face of undeniable evidence and immediately go on the defense to accuse the gaslightee of wrongdoing.

 5. Wear out the victim by constantly being put on the offensive

 And this is how the gaslighter wins the battle in the relationship.

 7. Dominate and control

-This is the ultimate goal of all pathological gaslighting in relationships.
+Dominance and control is the ultimate goal of all pathological gaslighting in relationships.